 Hull's Jewish Community

 Hull's Jewish community dates back to at least 1766 and is one of the three oldest in England.

-The Hull ports made travel easier for traders and peddlers, allowing Jewish businesses to flourish and encouraging them to put down roots.
+The Hull ports made travel easier for traders, allowing Jewish businesses to flourish and encouraging them to put down roots.
 Hull's first recorded Jewish inhabitant, was Michael Levy, in 1766, a watchmaker.
 In 1788 a local jeweler, Aaron Jacobs, created an 'elegant crown' for the King William (King Billy) equestrian statue, on the centenary celebration of his victory over King James the Second.

 The port of Hull was a prominent destination for migrants heading from Eastern Europe to a new life in the US.
 Historians estimate that more than 500,000 Jews passed through Hull in the 19th Century.
 As Hull already had a thriving Jewish Community many stayed.

-Many from the Hull Jewish community, volunteered for active service at the start of the First World War.
-A group photograph in the 'Hull Times', on 26th September 1914, shows 17 Jewish recruits.
+Many from the Hull Jewish community, volunteered for active service at the start of the 'Great War'.
+A group photograph in the 'Hull Times', on 26th September 1914, shows 17 Jewish recruits. (photo to follow).
 Some of Hull's Jewish casualties include, Louis Cuckle (photo above) and the following list:

 Corporal, Harry Silverstone, 9th Essex Regiment, died 3rd July 1916, aged 39.
 He is commemorated on the Somme memorial to the missing at Thiepval.